inovex/attractify/docs/getting-started.md

 ![](/docs/assets/tracking-event.gif)

-## Creating Computed Traits
+## Creating a Computed Trait
-As the user visits your website, Attractify can learn and provide a better and better user experience as time goes on.
-Computed traits play a crucial role in this.
-These are calculated dynamically and in real time by incoming events.
+As the user visits your website, Attractify can learn and provide a better and better user experience as time goes on. **Computed traits** play a crucial role in this.
+These are calculated dynamically and in real-time by incoming events.

-For example, it can be captured which dress size the user chooses most often.

-As a first small example, we will create a computed trait that captures the last activity of the user.
-For this we use an already created event "Page Viewed".
-In principle, any event could be used, since the timestamp from the tracking time of the event is used.
+You can find the **computed traits** in the left menu of the Attractify backend.
+In our example, the computed trait captures the last page change of the user and saves the timestamp.
+ - `Name`:  identify the **computed trait** later in Attractify, e.g. `Last Activity`.
+ - `key`:  reference the **computed trait** from the SDK and in API calls, e.g. `pageName`.
+ - `Type`: defines how the value for the trait is computed, e.g. `Last Event`.
+ - `Event`: the event which is used for the **computed trait**.
+ - `Property Name`: event property which is computed, or use the timestamp.

+ #### Event conditions:
+ You can add event conditions to restrain the computation.
+For example, you could only save the timestamp if the pageName property in our example exists.
+ - `Property`: property you want to check.
+ - `Operator`: method to compare the values, e.g. `Exists`.
+ - `Value`: value used for comparison.

 ![](/docs/assets/computed-trait.gif)

 Now let's take a look at the result:
 ![](/docs/assets/computed-trait-example.gif)

-## Creating Custom Traits
+## Creating a Custom Trait
 You know your user better than Attractify - especially in the beginning.
 To store data from your systems directly in Attractify there are Custom Traits.
 They are filled by the SDK function "identify".

-A custom trait can be, for example, the department in which an employee works.
+You can find the **custom traits** in the left menu of the Attractify backend.
+In our example, the custom trait captures the department an employee works.

+ - `key`:  reference the **custom property** from the SDK and in API calls, e.g. `department`.
+ - `Type`: datatype used for the property, e.g. `string`.
+ - `Regex Pattern`: used to ignore requests not matching the pattern.
+ - `Required`: If set, requests without that property will be ignored.

 JavaScript code for attaching external data sources:
 ```